MICA-MNI/ENIGMA/docs/pages/11.02.voneconomo/index.rst

     :align: center

-In the following example, we contextualized disease-related cortical atrophy patterns with respect to the well-established von Economo and Koskinas cytoarchiteconic atlas by summarizing cortex-wide effects across each of the five structural types of isocortex.
+In the following example, we contextualized disease-related cortical atrophy patterns with respect to the well-established von Economo and Koskinas cytoarchitectonic atlas by summarizing cortex-wide effects across each of the five structural types of isocortex.
 To ease interpretation, stratification of findings based on the von Economo and Koskinas atlas are also visualized in a spider plot.
 Here, negative values (towards the center) represent greater atrophy in disease cases relative to healthy controls.